 6 classic Champagne cocktail recipes

 Need some bubbles on hand to make your classic Champagne cocktails?
-Explore our range of Champagne and sparkling wine.
+Explore our range of Champagne and sparkling wines to ensure you've got the best cocktail base for your creations!

 Champagne Cocktail

-With origins dating back to the early days of cocktails (likely pre-1860s), the classic Champagne cocktail has never gone out of style.
+With origins dating back to the early days of cocktails, the classic Champagne cocktail has never gone out of style.

 It’s easy to see why it’s such a firm favourite.
 This elegant cocktail is quickly made in the glass – no shaker required!
 Plus, when the Champagne hits the sugar cube in the bottom of the glass, it creates a delightful ongoing fountain of bubbles that race from the bottom to the surface.